Fabricator constraints

 ### How to specify

-If using your own stackup, these will be read from your ECAD files so they'll need to be edited there.
+If using your own stackup, these will be read from your ECAD files.
 When using a Quilter stackup, these will be part of that definition.

 ---